yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![Screen showing Edge browser showing development application.](images/stepbystep/media/image1025.png "Application Home Page")

     A successful deployment!
 In the next task we will add stages for deploying to Test and Production.
-Once you deploy, you can use the this step to verify those sites too.
+Once you deploy, you can use this step to verify those sites too.

 ### Task 2: Add Test and Production Environments as stages in the pipeline